Contraband-Software/ContraInventory/README.md

 Now you have an inventory!
 But currently it only has one item and one slot, so get creative!

+### Custom behaviour and rules

+All logic for whether an item can enter a slot is done within the slot component, so, add a new script to a slot, make it inherit from the abstract class `cyanseraph.InventorySystem.InventorySystemSlotBehaviour`.

+You will now implement the method `public bool CanItemSlot(GameObject item);` on your script, otherwise it will not compile.

+How you define this method is entirely up to you now - you are given the GameObject of the item trying to slot, so you can access your own scripts storing type information on them; the way I will do it is with a public enum defining *item type*, an item will have an item type and a slot will have an accepted item type.
+(In the image below I have also added some logic to change some child text on the item slot to its type)

+Go back to your slot gameobject, under the `Custom Slot Behaviour` drop down, click `Enable`, add the referenc eto your slot behaviour script (which should be on the same GameObject).
+Now you must make your items store their type somehow and access it in the `CanItemSlot` function.

+!(Slot behaviour setup example)[Documentation~/README/SlotBehaviour.png]

+!(Slot behaviour code example)[Documentation~/README/SlotBehaviour1.png]

+!(Item behaviour setup example)[Documentation~/README/SlotBehaviour2.png]

+Now items of type A can only slot in slots with type A. I recommend making a slot and item prefab storing your setup.

 ### Programatic access to the inventory, its containers, and slots

+The inventory manager component on the top-level inventory system gameobject exposes many methods for accessing containers and gettting lists of items, spawning items in specific slots, etc.

 ## Best practices